leiming/static-react/README.md

 **Options**

 - `-p`, `--props` - pass props via a file that exports an object
+- `-b`, `--babel` - pass babelConfig via a file that export an object
 - `--no-doctype` - omit `<!DOCTYPE html>` from the beginning of the returned string